CircusHan/brfree/README.md

         export GEMINI_API_KEY=YOUR_API_KEY_HERE
         ```
     Replace `YOUR_API_KEY_HERE` with your actual Gemini API key.
 For persistent storage, consider using a `.env` file with a library like `python-dotenv` (though this is not implemented in the current project setup) or setting it in your system's environment variables.

+6.  **Korean Font Setup:**
+    Place the `NanumGothic.ttf` font file in `app/static/fonts/`.
+This font is required for Korean text to display correctly in generated PDFs.

 ## Running the Application